avocado-framework/avocado/docs/source/WritingTests.rst

 This is about the simplest test you can write for avocado (at least, one using the avocado APIs).
-An avocado test is basically a class that inherits from :mod:`avocado.test.Test` and could have any name you might like (we'll trust you'll choose a good name, although we do recommend that the name uses the CamelCase convention, for PEP8 consistency).
+An avocado test is basically a class that inherits from :mod:`avocado.Test` and could have any name you might like (we'll trust you'll choose a good name, although we do recommend that the name uses the CamelCase convention, for PEP8 consistency).